 Boards must be aware that the initial intake process collects information about the participant to determine the most effective approach to assist with reentry into the workforce.
 The more thorough the information collected at the beginning of the process, the better the foundation for coordination of services.
 Initial intake is an early opportunity to ensure that the participant is made fully aware of the following:

-The wages associated with available occupations in the commuting area
+The wages that are associated with available occupations in the local commuting area or an area of potential relocation

 Whether available occupations will meet the goal of 80 percent wage retention of the participant’s previous wage

-What training is required to enable the worker to enter and successfully complete the training for appropriate occupations
+The training that is required for the worker to enter and successfully complete the training for appropriate occupations

-Boards must ensure that Workforce Solutions Office staff includes the following in a participant’s initial intake:
+Boards must ensure that Workforce Solutions Office staff does the following during a participant’s initial intake:

-Share information on the local labor market, available jobs, wage information, and programs and services
+Shares information on the local labor market, available jobs, wage information, and programs and services

-Complete appropriate forms
+Completes appropriate forms

-Make an initial decision about whether the participant possesses sufficient job skills to find suitable employment, and, if participant does not possess sufficient suitable job skills, explain the available training options.
+Makes an initial decision about whether the participant possesses sufficient job skills to find suitable employment, and, if participant does not possess sufficient suitable job skills, explain the available training options

-Note: If a participant possesses sufficient job skills to test the job market, training may still be considered at a later date
+Note: If a participant possesses sufficient job skills to test the job market, training may still be considered at a later date.

 Boards must ensure that Workforce Solutions Office staff initiates the following activities to help trade-affected customers:

-Complete the Explanation of Services form, which outlines potential program services and benefits, documents that the customer has reviewed the Board’s high-demand occupations and been informed of the 80 percent wage retention goal on completion of training.
+Complete the Explanation of Services form, which outlines potential program services and benefits; documents that the customer has reviewed the services available under TAA; and understands the Waiver/In Training deadline date and training time frames

-Discuss and/or complete the Waiver of Training form, which protects potential future TAA benefits associated with TRA and the Health Coverage Tax Credit (HCTC.).
+Discuss and/or complete the Waiver of Training form, which protects potential future benefits associated with TRA and HCTC.
+Additional requirements for issuance of a waiver may be found in subsection B-304: Waiver of the Training Requirement.

-Perform an assessment of knowledge, skills, and abilities.
+Perform an assessment of knowledge, skills, and abilities

-Provide labor market information on previous, current, and future occupations.
-This includes information on the following:
+Provide labor market information on previous, current, and future occupations, including information on the following:

 Job vacancies